About Our Farm

 Veterinarian managed herd

-The predominant breed that we have at 804 Cattle Company are Lowline (American Aberdeen) Angus cattle.
 American Aberdeen cattle were developed at the Trangie Research Centre in New South Wales, Australia.
 Animal Scientists began with a herd of registered Champion Angus cattle, purchased in 1929, that were carefully selected for high quality and small size.
-The end result was a breed of small, black, polled cattle with pure Angus genetics. (https://americanaberdeen.com/)
+The end result was a breed of small, black, polled cattle with pure Angus genetics.

-At 804, we picked this breed for many reasons:
+At 804, we picked these breeds for many reasons:

-Lowline cattle are very easy going and make excellent mothers
+These cattle are bred to be very easy going and make excellent mothers

 Very feed efficient and finish well on grass pasture-- this means that they work well with our sustainability goals and pasture rotational grazing